-DUAL ENROLLMENT\
+DUAL ENROLLMENT

 Juniors & Seniors can apply for dual enrollment through several local colleges to take freshman level classes during the academic school year.
-Classes must be pre-approved by the Counselor and High School Principal and must relate to the student's career pathway and EDP.
-Students must meet academic requirements at the local High School. must have taken all related classes and must meet the state requirements before being considered for Dual Enrollment.
+Classes must be pre-approved by the counselor and principal and must relate to the student's career pathway and EDP.
+Students must meet academic requirements at the local high school, must have taken all related classes and must meet the state requirements before being considered for Dual Enrollment.
 The grade does not count towards the GPA and will not be on the student transcript.